Believe it or not, Email Marketing should still be a priority for your business. Why is that? Because it still works.

 MailChimp is the king of email marketing solutions.
-It’s the most widely-used solution thanks to its ease of use and low-cost which make the solution idea for start-ups and small businesses.
+It’s the most widely-used solution thanks to its ease of use and low cost, making it ideal for start-ups and small businesses.

-MailChimp comes with a wide range of features that allow users to create, execute, and analyze ad and email campaigns.
+MailChimp has many features that allow users to create, execute, and analyze ad and email campaigns.
 You can also manage subscribers, generate customer reports, track emails, and view click-through and customer rates from the software’s platform.

 SendinBlue is an email marketing service designed to suit businesses of all sizes.
 It’s well-known for having a full-featured WordPress plugin that makes working with WordPress a pleasant experience.

-SendinBlue allows users to manage all email marketing-related tasks directly inside from the dashboard with their integration.
-SendinBlue is relatively easy to use and costs less than most competitors, which makes it a good choice for small businesses in particular.
+SendinBlue allows users to manage all email marketing-related tasks directly inside the dashboard with their integration.
+SendinBlue is relatively easy to use and costs less than most competitors, making it a good choice for small businesses.

 MailChimp is famous for its user-friendly automation tool.
 The feature comes with all the pre-made automation triggers you can implement easily into your site.

-Those pre-designed marketing automations will eliminate manual tasks and free your time to focus more on your strategies and engaging customers.
+That pre-designed marketing automation will eliminate manual tasks and free your time to focus more on your strategies and engage customers.

 SendinBlue’s automation tools are a strong point for the software.
-With SendinBlue’s WordPress plugin, you will be able to easily add marketing automation to WordPress with the click of a button.
+With SendinBlue’s WordPress plugin, you can easily add marketing automation to WordPress with the click of a button.

-SendinBlue’s automation tools are good, but it’s hard to beat the overall excellent marketing automation tools of Mailchimp with it being so efficient and so easy to use.
+SendinBlue’s automation tools are good, but it’s hard to beat the overall excellent marketing automation tools of Mailchimp with their efficiency and ease of use.

 MailChimp doesn’t offer autoresponders.

-SendinBlue does come with Autoresponders, however, some users have reported facing some issues with the feature and that it’s not as easy to use as it could be.
+SendinBlue does come with Autoresponders.
+However, some users have reported facing issues with the feature and that it’s not as easy to use as it could be.

 Winner: SendinBlue – sort of.

 With MailChimp, you get full A/B testing functionality.
-This means you will be able to split-test the different aspects of your campaigns to see what could use some improvements.
+This means you can split-test the different aspects of your campaigns to see what could use some improvements.

 Unfortunately, Sendin Blue doesn’t offer A/B testing.